 As a mother of two grown daughters, and as a brand new grandmother, I am committed to making our state’s public education system one of the best in the United States.
 It is the State’s paramount duty to educate our children.
 Their future and our economic future depend upon investing in our public schools.
 I support reducing class sizes, investing in state-of-the art vocational programs, early assessments for whether our elementary students have basic reading, writing and math skills, and improving the access our children have to higher education.

 In 2009 the Legislature passed HB 2261 that establishes a pathway for improving our K-12 education system.
 In 2010 we clarified that early learning for our children, before they reach kindergarten, is a part of basic education in this state.
 The State Supreme Court has clearly stated that those reforms are part of our obligation, under the state constitution, to meeting our paramount duty of educating our children.
 I have fought and will continue to fight to fund early education, K-12 and higher education.
 We will need tax reform to be able to do so and still protect critical programs for those who are most vulnerable, and those critical to working families.

 We must invest in transit and roads now.
 Every community in the 34th District is impacted by traffic congestion and the lack of sufficient transit alternatives.
 We now have commenced work that will allow the viaduct to be replaced.
-The Spokane Street viaduct “flyover” is under construction and, when completed, will provide significant relief to 34th District residents wishing to access the SODO area and downtown.
+We have a long way to go on this project but we must get the work done.

 Waterborne transit, dedicated bus lanes, and more transit should be part of our regional transportation discussion and it is what our communities want.
 Let’s work together as Democrats to move this State forward!
 This past year, in 2014, the Senate Republicans killed the transportation funding package our state needs.
 We must retake the majority to have a real transportation package.